|Important note about plant availability.

 Roses can be planted all year round.
 The colours and varieties you choose will depend a lot on individual taste.
 Remember that fragrance is a great asset of many roses.

-Since its earliest cultivation the rose has been hybridised from the species to now boast such styles as old garden roses, hybrid teas, floribundas (cluster flowered), miniatures, climbers (pillar, climbers and ramblers), weepers, David Austins (English roses), groundcover, patio and shrub roses.
+Since its earliest cultivation the rose has been hybridised from the species to now boast such styles as old garden roses, hybrid teas, floribundas (cluster flowered), miniatures, climbers (pillar, climbers and ramblers), weepers, David Austins (English roses), groundcover, patio and modern shrub roses.

 There are some roses that are slightly more shade tolerant, however in general most roses will not grow well in shady positions.
 Roses need 5 hours or more of direct sun.
 With less direct sun roses will generally grow leggy, produce fewer flowers and be more susceptible to fungal diseases such as powdery mildew and black spot.